emote/tools/README.md

     emote undeploy theme {theme name}

 This will undeploy the theme with the supplied name (defaults to "default" if themeName is omitted).

+## list

+    emote list {artifact type} {artifact name} [-g]

+The -g option indicates that "global" objects, that were created by the system, not the current tenant, should also be listed.

+{artifact type} is one of:

+* app :  list deployed applications,
+* model : list defined CdmType's
+* proxy : list the resource for a deployed proxy
+* sample : list the resource for deployed sample projects
+* resource : list all resources
+* template : list template available in emote (see 'add' command)
+* externalSystem : list CdmExternalSystem objects

+{artifact name} can be wildcarded using leading, trailing, or embedded '*' characters.
+When wildcards are used, the artifact name should be quoted.
+E.g.

+    emote list app 'A*'

+Will list all the apps where the name starts with 'A'.

+    emote list resource '*cdf*' -g

+Lists all the resources that contain 'cdf' in their name.
+Global resources included.

 ## log